 The full-time course is an intensive and challenging program but gets you comprehensively ready and confident for your first job.
 Currently, both VIC and WA courses are completed wholly online, which does give more flexibility to how you structure your working day and study day.

 Whilst PLT hours can be demanding and it is a challenging course, many students find they can balance full time work alongside full-time study.
 The best thing to do is to consider how well you think you can engage with the workload and simulated cases whilst working full-time, and decide if you want to devote more time to your PLT if you think this might be more detrimental to building your skills.
 We will support you through either program, regardless of your external workload.

-However, for this reason we also offer a part-time program online for anyone who is in this situation.
+However, for this reason we also offer a part-time practical legal training program online for anyone who is in this situation.
 Our part-time PLT program follows the same format as our full-time course, with the same incredible mentors, instructors, and connections with current lawyers, but runs for 42 weeks instead and is predominantly online, starting in January and July each year.
-We recommend a commitment of around 15 hours per week for our part-time PLT course.
+To ensure you meet all of your PLT requirements, we recommend a commitment of around 15 hours per week for our part-time PLT course.
 This option may be more favourable for those who have a full time job.

 How can I complete my PLT placement if I’m working full-time?

 In both courses, full-time and part-time, we give you support and guidance to help you find a placement in the area of your choice, from private law firms to public interest organisations, so you’re never made to feel alone when figuring out how to complete your PLT.